deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 replace_values_table = table.update("B = isNull(B) ?
 0.0 : B")
 ```

+The [Deephaven documentation](https://deephaven.io/core/docs/) has many more examples.

 Pandas is a great tool for any Python programmer to have at hand.
 However, people use Deephaven for use cases that involve streaming, updating, and real-time data, or volumes beyond in-memory scale.

-In the following notebooks, we demo examples where data just flows from one table to another in real time, and that's impossible in Pandas.
+In the following notebooks, we demo examples where data just flows from one table to another in real time,  which is impossible in Pandas.

-The [Deephaven documentation](https://deephaven.io/core/docs/) has many more examples.

 ```python
 print("Go to https://deephaven.io/core/docs/tutorials/quickstart/ to download pre-built Docker images.")